 7. Take up birdwatching.
 During spring, birds will be building their nests, mating, laying eggs, and raising chicks.
 Some birds will also be migrating to and from other parts of the world.
 Between February and April, the UK’s winter visitors will be returning to northern parts of the World, and we will see the arrival of many new spring and summer visitors, arriving from Africa and southern Europe.
 Our introduction to birdwatching will explain more about bird behaviour from season to season, and show you how to get started on your bird watching journey.

 8. Try some new sunshine-inspired recipes.
 There are plenty of meal ideas that you can try that really get you in the mood for spring and summer.
-Why not have a look at this list of healthy Mediterranean-inspired recipes from BBC Good Food?
+Why not have a look at our list of sizzling barbecue recipes, and these sunshine-inspired recipes?
 Not only are they incredibly nutritious, but they’ll also bring sunshine vibes to your kitchen!

 9. Make your garden, patio or windowsill more butterfly friendly.
 Butterfly numbers have declined over the years largely due to habitat loss; so you might have noticed that sightings are becoming rarer.
 Butterflies emerge from their winter hibernation as soon as the days get warmer; and if you want to lend them a helping hand, then you could work on making your green space a place where they can thrive.